 5 Environmental factor

-The dialysis chair shall be designed to withstand and capable of operating continuously in ambient temperature of 10-40 °C and relative humidity of 15-90%.
+The dialysis chair shall be designed to withstand and capable of operating continuously in ambient temperature of 10 °C to 40 °C and relative humidity of 15 percent to 90 percent.

 6 Electrical Safety and EMC Requirements (only for electrically operated couches)

-The electrically operated dialysis chair shall meet the specifications of IS 13450 (Part 1)/ IEC 60601- 1 and IS 13450 (Part 1/ Sec 2) / IEC 60601-1-2.
+The electrically operated dialysis chair shall meet the specifications of IS 13450 (Part 1) and IS 13450 (Part 1/ Sec 2).

 6.1 The dialysis chair may have the provision for weight monitoring facility for immobilized patient.

-7.WORKMANSHIP AND FINISH
+7 WORKMANSHIP AND FINISH

 7.1 The outer body of the dialysis chair shall be rust proof with long lasting performance.